 1. Invite the right friends

 It’s all about hitting the right people with your product or service.
-If you only populate your page with candle lovers from Scunthorpe from the get go, Facebook is more likely to find you more of the same.
+If you only populate your page with ABBA fans from Scunthorpe from the get go, Facebook/Instagram is more likely to find you more of the same.
 So, if someone on your friend list does not fit the bill, don’t invite them.

 2. Share your page organically